bazel-contrib/rules_jvm_external/README.md

 1. creates the repository "@maven"
 1. symlinks the transitive artifacts from the central cache to the repository's directory in the output_base
-1. creates a single BUILD file with `java_import`/`aar_import` targets for each transitive artifact (including the top level ones), and their respective deps matching the `<dependencies>` element in the artifact's POM file.
+1. creates a single BUILD file with `java_import`/`aar_import` and `java_library` transitive library targets for each transitive artifact (including the top level ones), and their respective deps matching the `<dependencies>` element in the artifact's POM file.

 The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level `java_import`/`aar_import` target in the `@maven` repository.
+This macro will depend directly on the referenced jar, and nothing else.

+The `library` macro accepts the same arguments, but references the `java_library` target for the arguments.
+The library target will contain the referenced jar *and* all of its transitive dependencies.

 For example, the generated BUILD file for `com.google.inject:guice:4.0` looks like this: